 If no candidate receives more than 50 per cent of the first preferences then the top two candidates continue to a second round and all other candidates are set aside.
 The second-choice votes of everyone whose first choice has been set aside are then counted.
 Any votes for the two remaining candidates are then added to their first-round totals.
 Whichever candidate has the most votes after these second-preferences have been allocated is declared the winner.

-Watch a video that explains how the supplementary vote system works (external website opens in new window)
+Below you will find a link to a video which explains how the supplementary vote system works: